Your Feedback: The Farm’s Signpost

 I plan to go back to the farm next year.

 Layog Country Farm (LCF) was one of our itineraries during our three-day vacation in the province.
 For nature lovers, this is a great place to visit.
 They promote organic farming and employ the locals as farm assistants.
 Their produce are also freshly served to visitors dropping by.
 They have infused ornamental and edible plants to the natural backdrop of the farm making it a perfect place to unwind for both adults and kids.
 On the educational aspect, there is no doubt LCF is very rich of experiences and learnings to share.
-There are already guest houses and Auntie Lina says one of the upcoming project is to come up with a play area using the available resources in the area.
+There are already guest houses and Auntie Lina says one of the upcoming projects is to come up with a play area using the available resources in the area.

 Here are some of our photos but I am not good at taking pictures so it is best to go check it yourself.